 - Deliberate planning, strategy and goal setting

-- Development of brand awareness and online reputation
+- Development of brand identity, awareness and online reputation

 - Content management (including website)